 LinkedIn is the largest professional networking site in the world and one of the largest job search sites.
 Many employers list jobs on LinkedIn and prefer the platform over other popular job boards given the size of the potential applicant pool and LinkedIn's advanced filter options.

-In this article, we’ll tell you two ways to add your resume to your LinkedIn.
+In this article, we’ll walk you through two ways to add your resume to LinkedIn.

-1. Upload your resume to your LinkedIn profile
+How to upload your resume to your LinkedIn profile: two options

 Your LinkedIn can be a more comprehensive version of your work history, but your resume should still be tailored to your career goals.
 While a keyword-optimized profile can help a recruiter or hiring manager find you on LinkedIn, most hiring professionals still want to see a resume before bringing you in for an interview.